 This scenario assumes a single person without dependents because adjustments for dependents are made on a case-by-case basis and are thus harder to assess.
 It also assumes off-campus living as most teacher candidates do not live on campus.
 Lastly, it assumes the teacher candidate is in the program full-time and is a California resident.

 Institutions calculate and report COA slightly differently, as observable in this CSU example.

-The COA does not always exactly reflect individual candidates' lived experiences.
+The COA approximates, but does not exactly reflect, individual candidates' lived experiences.

 Candidate Funding Package